Impaired Endothelial Integrity in Patients With Embolic Stroke of Undetermined Source (ESUS) (ESUS)

 Detailed Description

-In participants (patients and controls) the investigators plan to measure: a) perfused boundary region (PBR) of the sublingual arterial microvessels (range 5-25 micrometers), a marker inversely related with glycocalyx thickness, b) pulse wave velocity (PWV), central systolic blood pressure (cSBP) and augmentation index (AIx), c) LV Global Longitudinal strain (GLS), d) LA volume and strain using speckle-tracking strain imaging, e) Malondialdehyde (MDA), as an oxidative stress marker.
+In participants (patients and controls) the investigators plan to measure and compare: a) perfused boundary region (PBR) of the sublingual arterial microvessels (range 5-25 micrometers), a marker inversely related with glycocalyx thickness, b) pulse wave velocity (PWV), central systolic blood pressure (cSBP) and augmentation index (AIx), c) LV Global Longitudinal strain (GLS), d) LA volume and strain using speckle-tracking strain imaging, e) Malondialdehyde (MDA), as an oxidative stress marker.

 Study Type